kareemtarekK/problem-solving-js/README.md

 # problem-solving-js
-some problem solving in javascript about constructor function and regular experssion
+some problem solving in javascript about Constructor function and Regular Experssion to look at code [click-here](https://github.com/kareemtarekK/problem-solving-js/blob/main/main.js)